 Members of Generation X (aged 35-44) made up the largest demographic of renewers in the 2018 Mortgage Consumer Survey.
 Together, Generation Xers represented about one quarter (26%) of recent mortgage renewers.
 Some quick statistics on renewer respondents: 59% were married, 65% were employed full-time, 6% were self-employed, and 71% owned a single-detached home.

 Here’s more of what we learned about renewers, powered by the 2018 Mortgage Consumer Survey.

-70% of renewers were renovating or plan to renovate in the next 5 years.
-Interestingly, though, 30% didn’t know their renovation costs could be incorporated into their mortgage.
-CMHC Improvement allows the purchase of an existing residential property with improvements and new construction financing.
+70% of renewers were renovating or plan to renovate in the next 5years.
+Interestingly, though, 30% didn’t know their renovation costs could have been incorporated into their original mortgage at time of purchase.
+When discussing the needs of your home buying clients, remember that CMHC Improvement allows the purchase of an existing residential property with improvements and new construction financing.

 When searching for mortgage-related information, the majority of renewers used a computer as their main research method.
 Their top tasks were: using a mortgage calculator and comparing interest rates.
 About half of renewers indicated they would feel comfortable using more technology to arrange their next mortgage.
 However, face-to-face interaction was still rated as important.